dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 --- middle

 # Introduction {#introduction}

 The initial focus on the transition to use of post-quantum algorithms in protocols has largely been on confidentiality, given the potential risk of store and decrypt attacks, where data encrypted today using traditional algorithms could be decrypted in the future by an attacker with a Cryptographically-Relevant Quantum Computer (CRQC).
 While traditional authentication is only at risk once a CRQC exists, it is important to consider the transition to post-quantum authentication before this point.
 This is particularly relevant for systems where algorithm turn-over is complex or takes a long time (e.g., long-lived systems with hardware roots of trust), or where future checks on past authenticity play a role (e.g., digital signatures on legal documents).

 The relative newness of many (although not all) post-quantum algorithms means that less cryptanalysis of such algorithms is available than for long-established counterparts, such as RSA and elliptic-curve based solutions for confidentiality and authenticity.
 This has drawn attention to hybrid cryptographic schemes, which combine both traditional and post-quantum (or more generally next-generation) algorithms in one cryptographic scheme.
 These may offer increased assurance for implementers, namely that as long as the security of one of the two component algorithms of the hybrid scheme holds, the confidentiality or authenticity offered by that scheme is maintained.

 Whether or not hybridization is desired depends on the use case and security threat model.
 Conservative users may not have complete trust in the post-quantum algorithms or implementations available, while also recognizing a need to start post-quantum transition.
 For such users, hybridization can support near-term transition while also avoiding trusting solo post-quantum algorithms too early.
 On the other hand, hybrid schemes, particularly for authentication, may introduce significant complexity into a system or a transition process, so might not be the right choice for all.
 For cases where hybridization is determined to be advantageous, a decision on how to hybridize needs to be made.
 With many options available, this document is intended to provide context on some of the trade-offs and nuances to consider.

 Hybridization has been looked at for key encapsulation [HYBRIDKEM], and in an initial sense for digital signatures [HYBRIDSIG].
 Compared to key encapsulation, hybridization of digital signatures, where the verification tag may be expected to attest to both standard and post-quantum components, is subtler to design and implement due to the potential separability of the hybrid/dual signatures and the risk of downgrade/stripping attacks.
 There are also a range of requirements and properties that may be required from hybrid signatures, not all of which can be achieved at once.

 This document focuses on explaining advantages and disadvantages of different hybrid signature scheme designs and different security goals for them.
 It is intended as a resource for designers and implementers of hybrid signature schemes to help them decide what properties they do and do not require from their scheme.
 It does not attempt to answer the question of whether or not a hybrid scheme is desirable for, or should be used in a given case.
 It also intentionally does not propose concrete hybrid signature combiners or instantiations thereof.

-## Revision history

-> **RFC Editor's Note:** Please remove this section prior to publication of a
-> final version of this document.

-- 01: Significant fleshing out after feedback from IETF 118.

-- 00: Initial version.

 ## Terminology {#terminology}